chekos/pypums/SECURITY.md

 ## Preferred Languages

-We prefer all communications to be in English.
+We prefer all communications to be in English or Spanish.